facebook/folly/folly/docs/small_vector.md

 * `NoHeap` - Avoid the heap entirely.
 (Throws `std::length_error` if you would've spilled out of the in-place allocation.)

-* `OneBitMutex` - On x64 platforms, this spends one bit of the `size_type` to provide a spin lock that you can use for whatever you want.

 * `<Any integral type>` - customizes the amount of space we spend on tracking the size of the vector.